-- 10. On April 1, 2022, the Company granted 800,000 stock options to an officer at an exercise price of \$0.33 under the Plurilock Plan. - 11.
-On April 7, 2022, Plurilock announced that in accordance with the Share Purchase Agreement dated March 26, 2021 among the Company, PLUS and ASC, the performance-based earnout was achieved and the Company issued 1,154,676 common shares of the Company at \$0.325 per share to the vendor in satisfaction of the earnout payment of US\$300,000. - 12.
-On April 7, 2022, in connection with the online marketing services provided by AGORA, the Company issued 69,538 common shares at a deemed price of \$0.325 per share to AGORA as the second installment payment of \$20,000 plus applicable taxes. - 13.
-On April 22, 2022, the Company announced that its wholly-owned subsidiary, ASC, received a purchase order from a California-based pension fund for Plurilock's DEFEND zero trust identity confirmation solution, representing the first cross-selling purchase order through ASC.
+- 1. On April 1, 2022, the Company appointed Garr Stepheson Jr. as the Chief Revenue Officer and granted him 800,000 stock options at an exercise price of \$0.33 under the Plurilock Plan. - 2.
+On April 4, 2022, ASC, entered into a non-binding letter of intent to acquire all net assets from a regional USA-based IT & cybersecurity company (the "Asset Acquisition").
+Closing of the Asset Acquisition is subject to the negotiation and entering into of a definitive agreement, the receipt of all applicable approvals (including the TSX Venture Exchange) and the satisfaction or waiver of all closing conditions.
+There is no assurance as of the date of this Condensed Interim Consolidated Financial Statements that the Asset Acquisition will be completed. - 3.
+On April 7, 2022, Plurilock announced that in accordance with the Share Purchase Agreement dated March 26, 2021 among the Company, PLUS and ASC, the performance-based earnout was achieved and the Company issued 1,154,676 common shares of the Company at \$0.325 per share to the vendor in satisfaction of the earnout payment of US\$300,000. - 4.
+On April 7, 2022, in connection with the online marketing services provided by AGORA, the Company issued 69,538 common shares at a deemed price of \$0.325 per share to AGORA as the second installment payment of \$20,000 plus applicable taxes. - 5.
+On April 22, 2022, the Company announced that its wholly-owned subsidiary, ASC, received a purchase

+- order from a California-based pension fund for Plurilock's DEFEND zero trust identity confirmation solution, representing the first cross-selling purchase order through ASC. - 6.
+On May 2, 2022, Plurilock announced the addition of Jennifer Swindell to its board of directors and granted Ms. Swindell 300,000 stock options at an exercise price of \$0.26 per share under the Plurilock Plan.